 ‘What have I gotten myself into?’, I thought, ‘Why am I here?
 Is this even worth it?’.
 I knew the answers to all these questions, so I continued.

-The cave was so black that my eyes could barely adjust and instead I had to close them.
+The cave was black and my eyes could barely adjust and in defeat I closed them.
 Losing my favourite sense, I now had to depend on my nose, ears and hands to get me to where I needed to go.
 I didn’t even know what I was looking for, I’ve never seen it or been near enough to touch it.
 All I knew was that today was the day, there was no more delaying it.

 It laid there, at least 50 feet tall, with a tail that was taller than my 5 feet 9 inches frame.
 It had a burnt orange colour, with beautiful, mesmerising scales all around.
 I reached out my hand to touch, before catching myself in the suicidal act.
 I knew I had to remember my purpose, I had to remember the plan.
 It had teeth that no doubt could break my bones in one bite, and horns at the top of its head that were just as sharp.
 I realised that the flashes of lights came from its nose, that every time it exhaled, puffs of fire escaped its nose, allowing the cave to light up.

-I struck the sword where I’d been taught to strike, at the throat, before it was even half way up.
-The sword pierced through its neck and I withdrew it back, as blood dripped from the silver blade.
-I watched as the dragon fell back, surprise in its face.
+I struck the sword where I’d been taught to strike, at the throat, before it was even halfway up.
+The sword pierced through its neck and I withdrew it, as blood dripped from the silver blade.
+I watched as the dragon fell back, surprise in it’s face.